nak/pytest_mproc/docsrc/index.rst

    additional (partial) batch will add more overhead, as the CPU must be split across multiple threads for some or all cores.

-When going beyond the simple one-machin parallelization, certain terminology is used.
+When going beyond the simple one-machine parallelization, certain terminology is used.
 The term 'node' is used to refer to a single machine within a group of machines (over which execution is distributed).
 The term 'main node' refers to the orchestrator of the tests, responsible for overseeing test execution and reporting results to the user.
 The term 'worker' is used to specify a single process running on a node that is doing the actual test execution.
 The main node can distribute tests across multiple other nodes, with multiple worker processes executing within each node.
+Parallelization across multiple machines is an advanced topic described below.

 Disabling *pytest_mproc* from Command Line
 ------------------------------------------